-Temporary cards let you begin using our web site resources immediately.
-Until you get your permanent card, you won't be able to borrow books or use your library's Internet computers.
-Temporary Card Memberships let you:
+Temporary access codes let you begin using our web site resources immediately.
+Until you get your library card, you won't be able to borrow books or use your library's Internet computers.
+Temporary access codes let you:

 - Request up to 2 items through the online catalog.
-Permanent cards allow you to request up to 15 items.
+Library cards allow you to request up to 15 items.

 - Begin using the library system's searchable resources right away, such as genealogy, business, investment and homework support databases.
 These databases have online books, encyclopedias, reference sources and magazines.

-- Please note that downloadable content (eAudios and eBooks) are not available to temporary card holders.
+- Please note that downloadable content (eAudios and eBooks) are not available through temporary access codes.

-Your online temporary card is good for only 30 days.
-By the end of the 30 days, you must visit your library to show identification, complete the registration process, and pick up your permanent card.
+Your temporary access code is good for only 30 days.
+By the end of the 30 days, you must visit your library to show identification, complete the registration process, and pick up your library card.

 Call the library system's automated Telephone Circulation System at: